hugofolloni/heyo-discord-bot/english/README.md

 .spacex: returns a random picture from the latest SpaceX mission.

+.tempo (location) : returns the forecast and current climate data of the wanted location.

 .user : choose a random user from the server.

 .wiki : returns a wikipedia page, random (no args) or choosen (please, just letters, no signals).